Relationship Between You, The Machine and other people

 To further your computer mastery, I strongly suggest that after you learn blind typing, you start using Text Expander, or similar applications, that will allow you to expand large snippets of text that you frequently type.
 Text expansion is probably is one of the things that truly elevates programming to the next level.

-I think that Text Expansion not only saved me time but also enabled me to dramatically increase the number of forms that I am filling out.
+We think that Text Expansion not only saved me time but also enabled me to dramatically increase the number of forms that I am filling out.
 Text expansion is one of the overlooked forms of insanely increasing the output of your work.

 I’ve used it personally, as well as professionally.
-Having things that are constantly repeated, and reducing the amount of workload to a bare minimum is going to transform your workflow from boring job to an artistic masterpiece.
+Having things that are constantly repeated, and reducing the amount of workload to a bare minimum is going to transform your workflow from a boring job to an artistic masterpiece.

 Reading and skimming for information

 Becoming a faster reader is a critical component of learning new things.
 Reading is what is giving me the edge in getting acquainted with things I previously never heard about.
-Having a good understanding of the written word, and capability to acquire new knowledge is an ultimate game changer for who you are.
+Having a good understanding of the written word, and the capability to acquire new knowledge is an ultimate game changer for who you are.
 Reading is also one of the habits that I always highly suggest you implement.
 Some of the hardware that you have should be focused primarily on reading, and it wouldn’t hurt if you had a dedicated reading device.

 Reading on electronic devices can be difficult, as it puts a strain on the eyes.
-Which means you can Invest in your reading tech, whether it is a tablet, or if it is some e-reader, it is definitively worth it.
+This means you can Invest in your reading tech, whether it is a tablet, or if it is some e-reader, it is definitively worth it.

 Task Management and Planning – making intelligent decisions

-This skill is precisely defining your work framework in digital as well as in real world, and as such, it is a skill that will help you narrow down on your goals with precision.
+This skill is precisely defining your work framework in digital as well as in the real-world, and as such, it is a skill that will help you narrow down on your goals with precision.
 There are times in life when I don’t have the capacity to follow through on my task management, and during those times I am missing out on a lot of opportunities to batch tasks and complete projects.

 Having good task management skills is essential to running a digital business.
-Whether you are doing things yourself, or someone else is helping you with your business, being able to keep track of multiple tasks simultaneously is what differentiates a successfully ran and operated online businesses from a bad one.
+Whether you are doing things yourself, or someone else is helping you with your business, being able to keep track of multiple tasks simultaneously is what differentiates a successfully ran and operated online business from a bad one.
 Task management is a hard skill to develop as it requires experience, but more importantly, it requires discipline.
 This skill is one of the most trying ones, especially if you lack knowledge of prioritization, and a capacity to follow through.

 Task management is a huge part of the Alpha Efficiency website, and a topic that we jumped into extensively.
 It is constantly expanding, and one of the most difficult skills to acquire for people with attention deficit disorder.
 It has been a struggle of my life to get better at work.
 When you are a distracted person (like myself), you can get busy the whole day, and feel like you haven’t accomplished anything when the clock runs out.
 Often times the day goes by, and you have no idea what you’ve actually worked on.
 This is diminishing your potential to feel good about the work you do, and it is one of the most important things that you have to follow through on “feeling accomplished”.

 One of the other components of Task management is making decisions, and making decisions is extremely hard.
 We only have so much willpower in a given day, and for those of us that haven’t practiced willpower as a muscle, following through on these decisions might feel like mission impossible.
 In all likeliness, you are most likely better than me (discipline wise), when it comes to task management.
-Discipline and task management translate to all aspects of our lives, and as such, they leave a lasting impact on our lives quality.
+Discipline and task management translates to all aspects of our lives, and as such, they leave a lasting impact on our lives quality.

 Hence investing time and resources into becoming a better task manager and custodian of your responsibilities is going to help you navigate your life towards the goals you’ve decided to accomplish.
 Overlook building up this skill at your own peril.